hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 2. Once the preorder transaction has been processed and accepted by the network, a [`name-register`](notion://www.notion.so/jolocom/.%3Chttps://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609/%3E) function call can be made to finalize the registration process.
 This transaction reveals the salt and the registered name to the network.
-If the operation succeeds, the BNS contract state will be updated to include a new entry, mapping the newly registered name to it's owner's address, and to it's current zone file.
+If the operation succeeds, the BNS contract state will be updated to include a new entry, mapping the newly registered name to it's owner's address, and to it's current DNS zone file.

-Once the name has been registered, a resolvable Stacks v2 DID can be derived by combining the Stacks address of the name owner (the sender of the [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609) transaction), and the identifier of the [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609) transaction which registered the name.
+Once the name has been registered, a resolvable Stacks DID can be derived by combining the Stacks address of the name owner (the sender of the [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609) transaction), and the identifier of the [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609) transaction which registered the name.

 Blockstack supplies a [reference library](https://github.com/blockstack/stacks.js/tree/master/packages/bns) which allows developers to easily interact with the BNS smart contract (e.g. for the purpose of registering an on-chain name).
-For further usage examples, see the helper functions used in the [DID resolver](https://github.com/jolocom/stacks-did-resolver/tree/feat/update-method-spec/src/registrar) implementation.
+For a usage example, see [the relevant test files](../tests/integration/setup.ts) in the Stacks DID resolver repository.

 ### 3.1.2 Registering off-chain names

 Unlike an on-chain name, a subdomain owner needs an on-chain name owner's help to broadcast their subdomain operations.
-In particular, a subdomain-creation transaction can only be processed by the owner of the on-chain name that shares its suffix.
+In particular, a subdomain creation transaction can only be processed by the owner of the on-chain name that shares its suffix.
 For example, only the owner of `example.id` can broadcast subdomain-creation transactions for subdomain names ending in `.example.id`.